geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 However, since this will be a long article, I'll need to focus on Dogleg specifically and I can only touch on adjacent topics.
 Additionally, I will focus on the topic of _unconstrained least squares minimization_.
-Dogleg itself is a general purpose minimization minimization algorithm and not restricted to least squares.
+Dogleg itself is a general purpose minimization algorithm and not restricted to least squares.
 However, when applied to this important subproblem, we can exploit the structure of the problem in such a way that we can gain some dramatic increases in robustness.